holysnippet/pico_eth_doc/README.md

 - lwIP only works in NO_SYS=1 for the moment.

-- No method of unloading the code at the moment (deInit()).
+- No method to unload the code at the moment (deInit()).

-- No RAM/FLASH profiling performed at this time.
+- No RAM/FLASH usage profiling performed at this time.

 - Ethernet LEDs are not emulated yet.